NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 ### HTTP

 Just the data, piece of data in JSON format, int h similar format, one improtant field being the status codes, specific inks by normal API standards are error codes, that they might not had been found.
+Accepts JSON, defines endpoints, get and post endpoints, console logging stuff, headers and methods of the requests, the body of the rquests.
+Hey I receive the POST requests. in the top terminal listingin to the curl localhost3000/hello.

+A bunch of different protocols since we haven't specified anything else we ge the GET requests witht he response of the servers.
+Headers with the metadata, post requests, headers where we issue.
+Applications / Json.

+As specification of Data.
+Food point bar.